tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/网站访问类_intl.md

 If you have already obtained ICP filing through another access provider, you need to transfer the ICP filing of the top-level domain name to Tencent Cloud.
 This doesn't affect your ICP filing information. - [Apply for ICP filing transfer](https://cloud.tencent.com/document/product/243/19024)

 ### Can my website be accessed normally during the application for ICP filing?
-- First-time ICP filing application or ICP filing application for new website: The website is not allowed to be accessible before an ICP filing number is obtained.
+- First-time ICP filing application or ICP filing application for new website: The website is not accessible before an ICP filing number is obtained.
 - ICP filing information change application: The website that has obtained an ICP filing number can be accessed normally during the application for ICP filing change.
 - ICP filing transfer application: The website can be accessed normally after Tencent Cloud preliminarily approves the application for ICP filing transfer.

 ### The application for ICP filing has already been submitted to regulatory bureaus for review.
 Can the access blockage be removed?
-- First-time ICP filing application or ICP filing application for new website: The website is not allowed to be accessible before an ICP filing number is obtained, so the access blockage cannot be removed.
+- First-time ICP filing application or ICP filing application for new website: The website is not accessible before an ICP filing number is obtained, so the access blockage cannot be removed.
 - ICP filing information change application: The website that has obtained an ICP filing number can be accessed normally during the application for ICP filing change, so there is no access blockage.
 - ICP filing transfer application: The domain name can be resolved for access after Tencent Cloud preliminarily approves the application for ICP filing transfer, so the access blockage can be removed.